madaster/madaster.github.io/nl/en/administration.md

 ### CLASSIFICATION METHODS
 On this screen you can find a detailed overview of the classification structures (e.g. NL-SfB, eBKP and Omniclass) that are known for your country within Madaster.
 For this method all codes of the classification and to which 'Layer of Brand' it is linked are shown.

-### PARTNERS
-On these screens you can find an overview of the partners of Madaster: what they do, what they can do for you and the link to their own website.